asynkron/protoactor-website/hugo/content/docs/tracing.md

 OpenTelemetry in itself does not provide a way to view the tracing logs.
 But it is compatible with many distributed tracing systems.
 They offer a user-friendly UI for viewing tracing logs.

 Let's take a look at how to view the tracing logs generated using OpenTelemetry in Jaeger.
+Jaeger image `jaegertracing/opentelemetry-all-in-one` has [built-in OpenTelemetry collector](https://www.jaegertracing.io/docs/1.18/opentelemetry/) so there is no need to setup OLTP exporter separately.

 ```yml
 version: '3.7'